adamehrheart/od-scheduler/README.md

 # Open Dealer Scheduler Service

 A serverless scheduling service built on Vercel that manages data pull jobs for the Open Dealer platform.
-This service orchestrates the execution of scheduled jobs for fetching vehicle inventory from various platforms like HomeNet, Dealer.com, and web scraping.
+This service orchestrates the execution of scheduled jobs for fetching vehicle inventory from Dealer.com with our breakthrough multi-config inventory segmentation approach.

 ## 🚀 Features

 - **Automated Scheduling**: Cron-based job execution daily at 9 AM
-- **Multi-Platform Support**: HomeNet, Dealer.com, Web Scraping, VinSolutions, DealerSocket, Cobalt
+- **Dealer.com Integration**: Direct API with multi-config inventory segmentation breakthrough
 - **Concurrency Control**: Parallel job execution with rate limiting
 - **Comprehensive Monitoring**: Job status tracking and performance metrics
 - **Automatic Cleanup**: Daily cleanup of old execution records at 2 AM